CAES-WebTeam/caes-2026-demo/PORTING.md

 - **Theme** — `caes-main-2026` (`https://github.com/CAES-WebTeam/caes-main-2026`).
 Block theme, `theme.json` v3 with **empty `settings`**; empty `parts/`, `patterns/`, `templates/`, `src/scss/`, `functions.php`.
 Build: `wp-scripts build`.
 WP ≥ 6.9, PHP ≥ 8.5.
 - **Plugin** — `caes-blocks` (`https://github.com/CAES-WebTeam/caes-blocks`).
 Mature, theme-agnostic block library, namespace `uga-caes/`, server-rendered (`render.php`), `@wordpress/scripts`. **Already live on other CAES sites** — existing-block changes must stay backward-compatible.

-## Guiding principle
+## Guiding principles
+**Build every block for more than one theme.** Each block in `caes-blocks` is written to be theme-agnostic and reusable across CAES/UGA sites — never hardcode anything specific to `caes-main-2026`.
+Assume another theme will consume it: no theme-specific class names, selectors, colors, fonts, or layout assumptions baked in; nothing that breaks when dropped into a different theme.
+This is why blocks live in the plugin, not the theme.

-**Blocks provide structure/behavior; themes provide presentation.** A plugin block must work in any theme, so its `style.scss` carries only minimal structural CSS — colors/type/spacing come from the theme via tokens the theme can override (`--wp--preset--*` from `theme.json`).
+**Blocks provide structure/behavior; themes provide presentation.** Following from the above: a plugin block's `style.scss` carries only minimal structural CSS — colors/type/spacing come from the theme via tokens the theme can override (`--wp--preset--*` from `theme.json`).
 Most pieces split: the functional part = a plugin block (new or existing), its styling = the theme.

 ## Shared style primitives (the horizontal layer)
 Theme-owned (Theme Setup → `STY`).
 Consumers emit the class; they do not restyle.
 Build early — dependencies of every consumer.